-The ESIA has assessed potential livelihood losses, summarised later in this NTS.
-Permanent land take will be for the OHTL tower footprints only.
-Grazing and other activities may continue under the line once operational.
+The ESIA and subsequent E&S assessment for the Sarimary SS Site has assessed potential livelihood losses, summarised later in this NTS.
+Permanent land take will be for the OHTL tower footprints and the Sarimay SS expansion site. .
+Grazing and other activities may continue under the line once operational, but not on the SS expansion site which will be fenced and secured to ensure no access by community members.
 Work at the substations will be entirely within the exiting substation footprints.